Ewe people: Music

+While the Ewe are linguistically homogenous, their music differs between regions.
+The middle and upper Ewe groups developed a diatonic style of singing and use drums that are largely influenced by the Akan.
+The south region was influenced by the pentatonic singing style of the Yoruba.

 The Ewes have developed a complex culture of music, closely integrated with their traditional religion.
 This includes Ewe drumming.
 Ewes believe that if someone is a good drummer, it is because they inherited a spirit of an ancestor who was a good drummer.

 Ewe music has many genres.
 One is Agbekor, which relates to songs and music around war.
 These cover the range of human emotions associated with the consequences of war, from courage and solidarity inspired by their ancestors, to the invincible success that awaits Ewe warriors, to death and grief of loss.

 Cross-rhythm drumming is a part of Ewe musical culture.
 In general, Ewe drums are constructed like barrels with wooden staves and metal rings, or carved from a single log.
 They are played with sticks and hands, and often fulfill roles that are traditional to the family.
 The 'child' or 'baby brother' drum, kagan, usually plays on the off-beats in a repeated pattern that links directly with the bell and shaker ostinatos.
 The 'mother' drum, kidi, usually has a more active role in the accompaniment.
 It responds to the larger sogo or 'father' drum.
 The entire ensemble is led by the atsimevu or 'grandfather' drum, largest of the group.

 Lyrical songs are more prevalent in the southern region.
 In the north, flutes and drums generally take the place of the singer's voice.